-1. The pressure at Work:
+1. The pressure at Work: I need some space!

 Jobs with an overwhelming workload can create unwanted pressure on your employees.
-Despite your best intentions to make your employees more productive somehow you might end up on the wrong side.
+Despite your best intentions to make your employees more productive, somehow, you might end up on the wrong side.

-Your employees might be working more than their limits hence increasing their burnout levels at work.
-This starts to affect them both mentally and physically which leaves them frustrated.
+Your employees might be working more than their limits, which results in an increase in their burnout levels at work.
+This starts to affect them mentally, which leaves them frustrated.

 2. Unfair treatment: Hey, where is my share?

-3. Lack of specific role:
+3. Lack of specific role: What?
+Why?
+Where?

-4. Lack of support:
+4. Lack of support: I need back up!

-For your employees to be at their best, communication is important between you and your employees.
-With proper communication, it becomes easy for your employees to open up to you and come forward with problems without any fear.
+For your employees to be at their best, communication is essential between you and your employees.
+With proper communication, it becomes easy for your employees to open up to you.
+Thus, allowing them to come forward with their problems without any fear.

-5. Time pressure:
+5. Time pressure: Tick-Tock!

 Time constraint is another one of the reasons that catalysts employee burnout.
-When employees have a limited amount of time to complete their task or a project, it becomes difficult for them to maintain the quality of the work.
+When employees have a limited amount of time to complete their tasks, it becomes difficult for them to maintain the quality of the work.

 Tackling employee burnout: